Krankshotz/11.8.iCook.V1.1/README.md

 ------------------------------------------------------------------------------------

-Reference the following link for assistance with the use and installation of the program:
+Reference the following link for assistance with the use of the program as well as the documentation associated with this application:

 http://athena.ecs.csus.edu/~icook131/